minetest-mods/edit/README.md

 ### edit_fast_node_fill_threshold

 When the fill operation has a larger volume then the specified number, fast node fill will be used.
 To disable fast node placement, set the threshold to be equal to the max operation volume.
 To disable slow node placement, set the threshold to 0.
 With fast node placement, callbacks are not called so some nodes might be broken.

+### edit_polygon_preview_wire_frame_threshold

+If one side of the polygon preview is greater than this setting, a wire frame is used instead of the full preview.
+The full preview fills the entire polygon with preview entites.
+If the polygon gets big, the full preview will quickly crash a server.
+The wire frame preview outlines the triangle componants of the polygon.
+This setting only affects the preview.
+The polygon is always completely filled regardless of this setting.

 ## Privileges